edemaine/svgtiler/README.md

    or parity of the tile location).
 4. An `svgtiler.Mapping` object containing one of the listed formats, e.g., `new svgtiler.Mapping((key, context) => ...)`
+5. An `svgtiler.Mappings` object containing one or more of the listed formats, e.g., `new svgtiler.Mappings(mapping1, mapping2)`.  `Mappings` look up the specified key in each mapping in reverse sequential order until finding one that doesn't resolve to `null` or `undefined` (so later mappings take priority over earlier mappings, as on the command line).
+6. An `Array` of any of the above types, meaning to run the mappings in parallel and stack the resulting tiles on top of each other, with the first non-null tile defining the tile size.
+   (See next list for more details.)

 Each **tile** (property of JavaScript object, value of `Map` object, or return value of a function) should be specified as one of the following: